-If you say surprise in Korean while talking to native Koreans then they will think your Korean language ability is good and amazed by you.
-There are many expressions or feelings we have already talked about in this website (행복해요 Happy, 슬퍼요 Sad, 화가 나요 Angry, 심심해요 Bored,무서워요 Scared, 피곤해요 Tired, 아파요 Sad, 만족스러워요 Satisfied, 배고파요 Hungry) but this time we will talk about surprise in the Korean language.
+If you say surprise in Korean while talking to native Koreans then they will think your Korean language ability is good and amaze you.
+There are many expressions or feelings we have already talked about on this website (행복해요 Happy, 슬퍼요 Sad, 화가 나요 Angry, 심심해요 Bored,무서워요 Scared, 피곤해요 Tired, 아파요 Sad, 만족스러워요 Satisfied, 배고파요 Hungry) but this time we will talk about surprise in the Korean language.

 What is suprise in korean?

 The dictionary form of a surprise in Korean is 놀람(nollam)/ 놀라움 (nollaum) and 놀라운 사건 (nollaun sageon) also mean surprise, wonderment. 놀라다 (nollada), 놀라게 하다 (nollage hada) is a verb form of surprise, astonish.

 You can express surprise by adding 군요 or -구나 after the verb stem.

 You really do love movies, don’t you? 정말 영화를 좋아하시는 군요.

 You can express surprise by adding -네요 after the verb stem.